 For kids

-The Be Positive (B+) website
+Be Positive (B+)

 • Meet the different people that look after you during your stay, learn about the technology that helps you get better, and discover what makes RCH a great hospital.

-• A child's guide to hospital videos explain common hospital procedures from the perspective of real children who are having them done.
+• A child's guide to hospital videos explain common hospital procedures from the perspective of real children who are having them done

-Meg Foundation for Pain
+Meg Foundation

-Meg Foundation Website
+Meg Foundation

-• This fantastic interactive website was developed specifically to empower children and families with the pain management strategies, skills, and support they need to prevent and reduce pain.
+• This fantastic interactive website was developed specifically to empower children and families with the pain management strategies, skills, and support they need to prevent and reduce pain

 • There are different sections and resources for different age groups including adults!

-• Highly recommended for all ages.
+• Highly recommended for all ages

 Okee in Medical Imaging

-• Coming to hospital for a medical imaging appointment and not sure what to expect?
-We hope that through the games and information in this app, you and your family will feel more comfortable with everything that will happen at your appointment – as well as having a whole lot of fun with your new friends!
+• We hope that through the games and information in this app, you and your family will feel more comfortable with everything that will happen at your appointment – as well as having a whole lot of fun with your new friends!

 • Practice with the toddler or young child to blow bubbles or windmill